Literary-Insights/blog/src/content/blog/10-Human-How-Your-Body's.md

 - Imbalances in the gut microbiome (dysbiosis) have been linked to various modern diseases.
 Factors like Western diet, antibiotics, sedentary lifestyle can disrupt the microbiome.

 - Indigenous communities have provided insights on how traditional diets and lifestyles supported a healthy gut microbiome and low rates of Western diseases.

-That covers the key highlights from the passage regarding the human gut microbiome and its relationship to health and disease.
-Let me know if you need any part of the summary explained further.